joshukraine/mac-bootstrap/README.md

 * Install [NVM](https://github.com/creationix/nvm) for managing Node.js versions.
 * Clone [My Dotfiles for macOS](https://github.com/joshukraine/dotfiles) and symlink them to `$HOME`.
 * ~~Set up some basic directories in `$HOME`.~~
-* Install various executable scripts (for tmux and git) to `$HOME/bin`.
+* Install various executable scripts (for Tmux and Git) to `$HOME/bin`.
 * Install Ukrainian spell-check dictionaries.
-* Install [xkbswitch](https://github.com/joshukraine/xkbswitch-macosx) for displaying current language input source in tmux status bar.
+* Install [xkbswitch](https://github.com/joshukraine/xkbswitch-macosx) for displaying current language input source in Tmux status bar.
 * Install several fixed-width fonts.
-* Install Vundle and plugins for vim.
+* Install Vundle and plugins for Vim.
 * Install various packages via [Homebrew](http://brew.sh/).
 * Install macOS software via [Cask](http://caskroom.io/).
-* Set a variety of macOS defaults.
+* Set a variety of macOS defaults. (adapted from [https://mths.be/macos](https://mths.be/macos))
 * Customize the macOS dock.

 NOTE: Previously, I used the `bootstrap` script to set up many of the standard directories I use in my work.
 But since I now have [Dropbox Pro](https://db.tt/6kiw9mn9), all those directories are downloaded automatically after Dropbox is installed.
 Once they've synced, I symlink them into place in `$HOME`.